How on Earth do you pick the perfect gift for a Buddhist?

 Specifically, I wish there were more people who would go for a Zen walk with me.
 And if they did, I would consider it a most precious gift.
-Christmas morning go for a nice long Zen walk with them and they will truly appreciate it.
+On their birthday morning go for a nice long Zen walk with them and they will truly appreciate it.

 But what is a Zen walk exactly?